iam-veeramalla/Azure-zero-to-hero/README.md

 - Understanding Azure Serverless Services
 - Going Serverless with Azure

-## Day 22: Cloud Management Strategies for Azure - (PROJECT 5)
+## Day 22: Event Driven Serverless - (PROJECT 5)
-- Cost Optimization
-- Scaling and Performance Optimization

-## Day 23: Complicance on Azure  - (PROJECT 6)
-- Azure Resource Tags
-- Using the Serverless Functions to implement the compliance requirements on Azure
+- Create Azure Functions that are triggered by Azure Blob creation

-## Day 24: Manage Azure Resources using Terraform - (PROJECT 7)
+## Day 23: Manage Azure Resources using Terraform - (PROJECT 7)
 - How to connect Azure with Terraform
 - How to create resources on Azure with Terraform
 - State file management of Terraform in Azure
 - Best Practices

+## Day 24: Azure DevOps Resume preparation for Freshers and Experienced
+- How to create an impressive resume on Azure DevOps
+- How to add projects to the Resume

 ## Day 25: Azure Interview Preparion
 - Review of Key Concepts